 - C. Certificates for Poles and Accessories: Manufacturer's documentation that products are suitable for the luminaires to be installed. - D. Manufacturer's Installation Instructions: Indicate application conditions and limitations of use stipulated by product testing agency.
-Include instructions for storage, handling, protection, examination, preparation, installation, and starting of product. - E. Operation and Maintenance Data: Instructions for each product including information on replacement parts. - F. Maintenance Materials: Furnish the following for Owner's use in maintenance of project. - 1.
+Include instructions for storage, handling, protection, examination, preparation, installation, and starting of product. - E. Operation and Maintenance Data: Instructions for each product including information on replacement parts. - F. Maintenance Materials: Furnish the following for Owner's use in maintenance of project.1.
 Touch-Up Paint: 2 gallons, to match color of pole finish. - G. Project Record Documents: Record actual connections and locations of pole foundations, luminaires, and any pull or junction boxes.

-- A. Receive, handle, and store products according to NECA/IESNA 501 and manufacturer's written instructions. - B. Keep products in original manufacturer's packaging and protect from damage until ready for installation.
+- A. Conform to requirements of NFPA 70. - 1.7 DELIVERY, STORAGE, AND HANDLING - A. Receive, handle, and store products according to NECA/IESNA 501 and manufacturer's written instructions. - B. Keep products in original manufacturer's packaging and protect from damage until ready for installation.